 - 1: Yes.
-Individual Market QHPs proposed for 2019 include all ten Essential Health Benefits. - 2: No. Individual Market QHPs proposed for 2019 do not include all ten Essential Health Benefits. - 5.5 If Applicant's proposed QHPs will include pediatric dental essential health benefit, Applicant must describe how it intends to embed this benefit.

-Applicant must describe how it will ensure that the provision of pediatric dental benefits adheres to contractual requirements, including pediatric dental quality measures.
-Describe any intended subcontractor relationship, if applicable, to offer the pediatric dental Essential Health Benefit.
+Individual Market QHPs proposed for 2019 include all ten Essential Health Benefits. - 2: No. Individual Market QHPs proposed for 2019 do not include all ten Essential Health Benefits. - 5.5 If Applicant's proposed QHPs will include the pediatric dental essential health benefit, Applicant must describe how it intends to embed this benefit.
+In the description of the option selected, Applicant must describe how it will ensure that the provision of pediatric dental benefits adheres to contractual requirements, including pediatric dental quality measures.
+Describe any intended subcontractor relationship, if applicable, to offer the pediatric dental Essential Health Benefit and specifically address the following: - Does Applicant include performance incentives in its contract with the dental benefits subcontractor? - Activities conducted for consumer education and communication - Oversight conducted for dental quality and network management

-- 1: Offer benefit directly under full service license: [100 words] - 2: Subcontractor relationship: [100 words], - 3: Not Applicable - 5.6 Applicant must indicate if proposed QHPs will include coverage of non-emergent out-of-network services.
+1: Offer benefit directly under full service license: [100 words]

+- 2: Subcontractor relationship: [100 words], - 3: Not Applicable

+5.6 Applicant must indicate if proposed QHPs will include coverage of non-emergent out-ofnetwork services.

 - 1: Yes, proposed QHPs will include coverage of non-emergent out-of-network services.
-If yes, with respect to non-network, non-emergency claims, (hospital and professional), describe the administration of out-of-network benefits including consumer communication, pricing methodology, and claims adjudication: [100 words] - 2: No, proposed QHPs will not include coverage of non-emergent out-of-network services - 5.7 Complete the following table to report availability of telehealth services to the Exchange enrollees and applicable cost-sharing.
+If yes, with respect to non-network, non-emergency claims, (hospital and professional), describe the administration of out-of-network benefits including consumer communication, pricing methodology, and claims adjudication: [100 words] - 2: No, proposed QHPs will not include coverage of non-emergent out-of-network services - 5.7 Applicant must complete the following table to report availability of telehealth services to Exchange enrollees and the associated cost-sharing, if any.
 Indicate "Not Offered" if telehealth is not offered.
 If telehealth is offered by contracted medical groups, use the comments section to indicate the percentage of membership with access to those services (i.e. percent of membership attributed to the medical group).

 Telehealth Visit or Service Type Modality Specify Applicable Cost- Share(s)/Comments Primary Care Visit Multi, Checkboxes.
 1: Phone, 2: Video, 3: Instant Message/Live Chat, 4: Email, 5: Other, describe in comments, 6: Not Offered 50 words.
 Specialist Visit Multi, Checkboxes.
 1: Phone, 2: Video, 3: Instant Message/Live Chat, 4: Email, 5: Other, describe in comments, 6: Not Offered 50 words.
 Mental/Behavioral Health Visit Multi, Checkboxes.
 1: Phone, 2: Video, 3: Instant Message/Live Chat, 4: Email, 5: Other, describe in comments, 6: Not Offered 50 words.
 Substance Abuse Treatment Visit Multi, Checkboxes.
+1: Phone, 2: Video, 3: Instant Message/Live Chat, 4: Email, 5: Other, describe in 50 words.

+comments, 6: Not Offered Other, describe: 20 words] Multi, Checkboxes.
 1: Phone, 2: Video, 3: Instant Message/Live Chat, 4: Email, 5: Other, describe in comments, 6: Not Offered 50 words.
-Other, describe: [20 words] Multi, Checkboxes.
-1: Phone, 2: Video, 3: Instant Message/Live Chat, 50 words.

-4: Email, 5: Other, describe in comments, 6: Not Offered --- --

-5.8 Applicant must submit, as an attachment, draft Evidence of Coverage or Policy language and draft Schedules of Benefits describing proposed 2019 QHP benefits.
-This draft language must be submitted with the response to this application, prior to or contemporaneous to filing with the applicable regulator.
+5.8 Applicant must submit, draft Evidence of Coverage or Policy language and draft Schedules of Benefits describing proposed 2019 QHP benefits. .

 - 1: Confirmed, attachment(s) submitted

 - 2: Not confirmed, attachment(s) not submitted

-- 5.9 The Exchange's Patient-Centered Benefit Plan Designs stipulate four tiers of drug coverage:
+- 5.9 The Exchange's Patient-Centered Benefit Plan Designs require four tiers of drug coverage:

 - (1) Tier 1

 - (2) Tier 2

 - (3) Tier 3

 - (4) Tier 4

-Applicant must complete and upload through SERFF the Prescription Drug Template available at [link to 2019 Prescription Drugs Template]
+Applicant must complete and upload through SERFF the Prescription Drug Template available at: link to 2019 Prescription Drugs Template.

 - 1: Template completed and uploaded

 - 2: Template not completed and uploaded

-- 5.10 Select all options that apply from the following list to indicate how Applicant's proposed 2019 formulary will comply with California Health and Safety Code § 1342.71 and Insurance Code § 10123.193 requirements prohibiting discrimination in prescription drug benefits.
+- 5.10 Applicant must select all options that apply from the following list to indicate how Applicant's proposed 2019 formulary will comply with California Health and Safety Code § 1342.71 and Insurance Code § 10123.193 requirements prohibiting discrimination in prescription drug benefits.
 Use the details section for any additional comments.